Advanced lung cancer treatment in Augusta, Georgia

 The cancer program at our hospital treats many different types of cancer but provides even more specialized care for our patients with lung cancer.
 Our cancer specialists know that lung cancer often demands more complex treatments than other forms of cancer.
 This is why we provide a continuum of care that spans from our free lung cancer screening program to minimally invasive cancer treatment options.
 Our lung cancer program offers:

 - Fast time to diagnosis and treatment after discovering a suspicious spot on a lung

-- Low-cost computerized tomography (CT) scans for lung cancer screening
+- Low-Dose computerized tomography (CT) scans for lung cancer screening

-- Multidisciplinary approach to care from a team of oncologists, pulmonologists and sub-specialists
+- Multidisciplinary approach to care from a team of oncologists, pulmonologists and pathologists, surgeons, and oncology nurse navigator

 Lung cancer screening program